hknd23/idcempy/docs/idcempy_tutorial.rst

    # Print predicted probabilities
    print(fittedmiop.responsefull)

-The MiOP model can also work with :func:`zmiopc.split_effects` and :func:`zmiopc.ordered_effects` to compute changes in predicted probabilities when the value of a variable changes.
+The MiOP model can also work with :func:`zmiopc.split_effects` and :func:`zmiopc.ordered_effects` to compute changes in predicted probabilities when the value of a variable changes:

 .. testcode::